mfdz/nvbw-osm-stop-comparison/README.md

 # GTFS/NVBW OSM Stop Comparison
-This project provides some scripts to compare officially provided stops from Nahverkerkehrsgesellschaft Baden-Württemberg (NVBW) or DELIF e.V. with stops extracted from OpenStreetMap.
+This project provides some scripts to compare officially provided stops from Nahverkerkehrsgesellschaft Baden-Württemberg (NVBW) or DELFI e.V. with stops extracted from OpenStreetMap.

 Note: Theses scripts currently rely on the specific file format of the NVBW or zHV Haltestellen file but might one day be generalized to a further input sources, e.g. GTFS-feeds.